DulapahV/Matrix-Arithmetic/README.md

 4. Answer is automatically output in the 'output.txt' with proper matrix brackets.
 The program will also generate LaTeX code for user.

-6. User has an option to clear selected/all matrix values (coming soon)

 # To do list
  - [x] Design UI and program flow
  - [x] Implement arithmetics (add, subtract, multiply)
  - [x] Implement additional features (determinant, transpose, inverse, adjoint)
  - [x] Implement outputting result to a file
- - [ ] Implement option for user to clear selected/all matrix values
  - [ ] Add proper comments in the code
  - [ ] Make code easier to read and maintain
  - [ ] Create documentation